Realtime AI is Not a Myth

 - Interactive to improve the relevance of results.

-A realtime AI is the one that learns and predicts as it goes along.
+A dynamic AI is the one that learns and predicts as it goes along.
 An AI that adapts to a changing world without re-training.
 An AI to interact with in different and unpredictable ways.
-With all three parts working together in concert to discover and detect items (‘things’) such as images, video, audio, db records and documents — this is fully automated realtime AI.
+With all three parts working together in concert to discover (‘things’) such as images, video, audio, db records and documents — this is dynamic AI.

 Conventional AI transforms raw data into feature vectors and feeds them into a machine learning algorithm.
 Working its magic on the feature vectors, the algorithm outputs a trained model also called a predictive model(*).
 Show the model unseen data and it will return a prediction (or score).
 This is a big deal.
 But, it is also limited.